the-invisible-man/the-invisible-man/README.md

 - 💞️ I like playing music.
 My favorite band is Queen, and The Police; even in The Police's punk years too.
 - 📫 I'm on linked in: https://www.linkedin.com/in/carlosngranados and insta: https://www.instagram.com/carl.osx
 - 🙌🏼 Looks like I'm a Github repo now? ¯\_(ツ)_/¯
-- 👫 Github wants to be more social now and I like it.
+- 👫 Github wants to be more social now, and I like it.
 I think more of us could grab a drink together.

 <!---
 the-invisible-man/the-invisible-man is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.